index contact © 2025

 • Messy files when handing off to someone else (layers, naming conventions, folder structure, etc)

-• Vague briefs or ones that contain too much design direction (are you designing it or asking me to?)
+• Vague briefs or ones that contain too much design direction.

 Give me feedback